ualib/agda-algebras/UALib/html/Preface.md

 It is assumed that the reader of this documentation is actively experimenting with [Agda][] using [Emacs][] with the [agda2-mode][] extension installed.

-If you don't have [Agda][] and [agda2-mode][] installed, follow the directions on [the main Agda website][], and/or consult [Martin Escardo's installation instructions](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes/blob/master/INSTALL.md) or [our modified version of Escardó's instructions](https://gitlab.com/ualib/ualib.gitlab.io/-/blob/master/INSTALL_AGDA.md).
+If you don't have [Agda][] and [agda2-mode][] installed, follow the directions on [the main Agda website][], and/or consult [Martín Escardó's installation instructions](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes/blob/master/INSTALL.md) or [our modified version of Escardó's instructions](https://gitlab.com/ualib/ualib.gitlab.io/-/blob/master/INSTALL_AGDA.md).

 The main repository for the [UAlib][] is [gitlab.com/ualib/ualib.gitlab.io][].
 There are more installation instructions in the [README.md](https://gitlab.com/ualib/ualib.gitlab.io/README.md) file of the [UALib repository](https://gitlab.com/ualib/ualib.gitlab.io), but a summary of what's required is